jaqobb/namemc/README.md

 </dependencies>
 ```
 Yeah, you actually need to compile this library if you are using Maven due to it's not shaded anywhere by default.

-### How to use (No Maven)
-You need to download the sources and add them to your code.
-This project is depedency free so you wouldn't have to install more libraries.

 ### API
 Everythings begins with the class NameMC.
 You can either use preset settings created by me, or experiment with settings numbers on your own: